-Social Security Numbers for Employment and Merit Awards Students authorized to work or receive university graduate merit awards with a work component are eligible for Social Security numbers.
-Click here for more information.
+Social Security Numbers for Employment and Merit Awards:Students authorized to work or receive university graduate merit awards with a work component are eligible for a Social Security number.

 One of the most important things you will have to take care of before you start your studies in the United States is finding a place to live.
 This is an important decision since it will be one of your biggest expenses and will affect your personal and academic adjustment.

-On-campus Housing – Please see the Housing and Dining Web site or contact them by phone at +1-202-885-3370 or email at firstname.lastname@example.org.
+On-campus Housing – Please see the Housing and Dining website or contact them by phone at +1-202-885-3370 or email at firstname.lastname@example.org.

 American University expects you to report to school in time for orientation and to register for classes.

 You are allowed to enter the United States no more than 30 days before the reporting date listed on the I-20 (section 5) or DS-2019 (section 3).
 You will not be able to enter the United States after the start date listed on your I-20 or DS-2019 document.
 If you are facing unexpected delays in arriving, it is necessary that you notify the ISSS office as soon as possible to discuss your options.

 DO NOT enter the United States on a B-2 tourist visa or visa waiver.
 These visas are not acceptable for the purpose of full-time studies in the United States.